mangohead12/PatrickFPortfolio/_projects/end_effector.md

 - The end effector shall twist and pull to harvest the target
 - The end effector shall fit within the cross section of the continuum arm

-### Ideation
+## Ideation

-My initial approach towards converging on a mechanism was to create rough models in Fusion 360 and evaluating efficacy from there.
+My initial approach towards converging on a mechanism was to create rough models in Fusion 360 to effectively evaluate ideas considering manufacurability and efficacy.

-#### Pin Slot Mechanism
+### Pin Slot Mechanism
 Using a platform with bearings that ride on a slotted helical path to achieve simulataneous twisting and pulling

 The size of the mechanism left little room for adjustment and fine tuning